 An MFA Project

-Created by Díaz-Muñiz and co-written with Kass Acevedo, the play centers on 2019 Chile’s social upheaval, reflecting on it as a delayed consequence of the US-backed Chilean military coup of 1973.
+Created by Díaz-Muñiz and co-written with Kass Acevedo and translated by Noah Mazer, the play centers on 2019 Chile’s social upheaval, reflecting on it as a delayed consequence of the US-backed Chilean military coup of 1973.
 Connecting the Chilean struggle with the George Floyd uprisings of 2020, OJOXOJO analyzes the origin of violence in these contexts and questions our understanding of violence beyond the physical act.

 The play uses soundscapes, video, and projection to evoke territories of protest and takes its audience on a journey that transcends borders.
-The show was created for a live format and the webinar is a way to share the play with the audience however is not a clear reflection of what the live experience is.
+The show was created for a live format, and the webinar is a way to share the play with the audience but is not a clear reflection of what the live experience is.

 Contains depiction of violence and murder, nudity and flashing lights.